w3f/polkadot-wiki/docs/learn/learn-staking.md

 increasing the staked value or not increasing the staked value), or to a completely unrelated account.
 It is also possible to top-up / withdraw some bonded tokens without having to un-stake all staked tokens.

-If you wish to check if you received a payout, you will have to check via a block explorer.
+If you wish to know if you received a payout, you will have to check via a block explorer.
 See [the relevant Support page](https://support.polkadot.network/support/solutions/articles/65000168954-how-can-i-see-my-staking-rewards-) for details.